noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 - To Raise awareness of the racial prejudges and how they can affect powers that should be unbiased

-- To give people a new perspective on racial prejudices and help them see and positivley act upon them instead of letting them control them
+- To give people a new perspective on racial prejudices and help them see and positively act upon them instead of letting them control them